Shensuo: Trajectory

 The goal of the spacecraft is to have travelled a total of 100 astronomical units by 2049, which is the centennial celebration of the People's Republic of China's founding.

-IHP-1 would've launched in May 2024.
-In October 2025 it will return to Earth for a gravity assist, then loop back in December 2027 for yet another gravity assist.
-In March 2029 the probe will fly by Jupiter to send it on a trajectory toward the nose of the heliosphere and potentially make observations of centaurs or Kuiper belt objects, including the flyby of Quaoar, along the way.
-By 2049 the probe will be 85 AU away from the Sun.
+If IHP-1 would have been launched in May 2024, then it was planned to return to Earth in October 2025 for a gravity assist, then loop back in December 2027 for yet another gravity assist before flying by Jupiter in March 2029 to proceed on a trajectory toward the nose of the heliosphere and potentially make observations of centaurs or Kuiper belt objects, including the flyby of Quaoar, along the way.

-IHP-2 will launch before May 2026, but it will likewise receive two gravity assists from Earth in May 2027 and March 2032 respectively.
-The flyby of Jupiter in May 2033 will send it on a path to fly by Neptune in January 2038 at only 1,000 kilometers above its cloud tops.
+IHP-2 is expected to launch before May 2026 and is proposed to receive two gravity assists from Earth in May 2027 and March 2032, respectively.
+A flyby of Jupiter in May 2033 is then proposed to send it on a path to fly by Neptune in January 2038 at only 1,000 kilometers above its cloud tops.
 The probe may also release an atmospheric impactor prior to the flyby.
-After the flybys, the probe will visit a Kuiper belt object, and by 2049 the probe will have traveled 83 AU away from the Sun, heading toward the yet-unexplored tail of the heliosphere.
+After the flybys, the probe could visit a Kuiper belt object, and by 2049 the probe could have traveled 83 AU away from the Sun, heading toward the yet-unexplored tail of the heliosphere.

-If launched with Tianwen-4, there may be very well a chance for comparative planetology in some form.
-After IHP-2's flyby of Neptune and Triton is performed in 2038, Tianwen-4's Uranus flyby and probe would occur in 2039, and IHP-1s Quaoar flyby would occur in 2040, allowing for comparisons of similar planetary cohorts within a short span of only a few years.
+If IHP-2 launch combines with another planned Chinese interplanetary mission Tianwen-4, there may be a chance for comparative planetology in some form because IHP-2s proposed flyby of Neptune and Triton in 2038 and Tianwen-4s possible additional probe for Uranus flyby could also be in 2039, allowing for comparisons of similar planetary cohorts within short span of few years.
+Earlier IHP-1s Quaoar flyby was also planned to occur in 2040.